 C C# D D# E F F# G G# A A# B

-Now the whole tone scale is literally what it sounds like, it is made up of whole notes, no semitones.
+Now the whole tone scale is literally what it sounds like, it is made up of whole notes, no semitones, unlike other common scales.
 Each note of the scale will always be two frets after the proceeding note.

 C C# D D# E F F# G G# A A# B